Newton-School/web-applications-programming/js-workshop/problem.md

 1. **Menu Display**:
    - Fetch and display all available menu items from the restaurant's API
-   - Show each item's name, available quantity, and price
+   - Show each item's ID, name, available quantity, and price

 2. **Order Placement**:
    - Allow customers to select an item by its ID